mbta/screens/docs/tech_specs/screens_by_alert/tech_spec.md

 Screenplay (and maybe other services, in the future) needs real-time insight into which screens are displaying info about a given service alert.

+As an added requirement, this data should represent the "idealized state" of the screens ecosystem—that is, if a particular screen client is down for some reason (hardware issues, network issues, a client code bug that we haven't addressed yet), the data should still represent what that screen _would be_ showing if the client were running properly.

 ## High-level architecture

 To store and provide this new data, we will add a new caching layer to the Screens application.